-If you suffer injuries in a road traffic accident, you could be entitled to claim compensation.
-In this article we explain the process of making a road traffic accident claim.
+If you suffer an injury in a road accident you may be entitled to compensation.
+In this article we explain the process of making a road accident claim.

 Immediately After the Accident